complexdatacollective/Network-Canvas-UI/README.md

 /src and /styles folder compile into /lib where they are then exported into the Network Canvas app.

+Before committing, run `npm run prepublish` so that all the appropriate files are in the `/lib/` directory.

 ### Components

 - Run `npm run dev` to run a dev server and make chnages to components and styles in `/src/`, then link to them in the relevant `index.js`.